LukaRusadze/PashaTask/README.md

 3. Run TaskForIntern.exe

-4. Copy the link from the TaskForIntern.exe terminal and copy it to your choice of browser
+4. Copy the link from the TaskForIntern.exe terminal and open it to your choice of browser
     ![Capture](https://user-images.githubusercontent.com/79846188/132917578-c3a41b66-261d-4fc9-bcc5-da895198b3fd.PNG)

 5. Enjoy